-ECONOMIC DEVELOPMENT STREAM Criteria Details Projects will be assessed based on the expected economic benefits to businesses (e.g., agriculture, forestry, mining, manufacturing etc.) that support rural Ontario, First Nations or unincorporated areas, or to registered farming businesses and/or agri-businesses including grain elevators, feed manufacturing facilities and crop input supply businesses located anywhere in Ontario.
+ECONOMIC DEVELOPMENT STREAM Criteria Details property is play Projects will be assessed based on the expected economic benefits to businesses (e.g., agriculture, forestry, mining, manufacturing etc.) that support rural Ontario, First Nations or unincorporated areas, or to registered farming businesses and/or agri-businesses including grain elevators, feed manufacturing facilities and crop input supply businesses located anywhere in Ontario. orin and evia 50 v.
 For the purposes of the program, rural Ontario means all Statistics Canada's Census subdivisions (including lower-tier and single-tier municipalities) that meet at least one of the following criteria: Have a population of less than 100,000 people, and/or Have a population density of 100 people/km2 or less.
 Economic Development (Primary) Assessments will consider how the projects support economic development in the community and/or region.
-Considerations could include: prime time Alignment with any community and/or regional economic development plans or strategies; and, Business retention, expansion and attraction.
-Applicants are expected to address all economic development benefits that are relevant to their project.
-The types of economic development benefits may differ between projects (e.g., supporting investment attraction, supporting business retention/expansion, etc.).
-Applicants will also need to provide supporting evidence (e.g., analysis, letters from business or industry organizations, surveys, studies, etc.) to substantiate responses.
+Considerations could include: proof one Alignment with any community and/or regional economic development plans or strategies; and, Business retention, expansion and attraction.
+And an interest Applicants are expected to address all economic development benefits that are relevant to their project.
+The types of economic development benefits may differ between projects (e.g., supporting investment attraction, supporting business retention/expansion, etc.). less gratumes spend and se Applicants will also need to provide supporting evidence (e.g., analysis, letters from business or industry organizations, surveys, studies, etc.) to substantiate responses.
 Energy Cost Savings (Primary) Projects will be assessed based on expected energy cost savings to businesses with greater consideration expected for those projects that accommodate a higher density of connections to the pipeline (e.g., clusters and collaborative ventures such as business parks or corridors).
 Project Revenues and Projects will be assessed based on the extent to which various rate options were considered and whether the proposed rate(s) reflects feedback from the community being served.
 Customer Engagement (Secondary) Please note, the determination of whether the proposed rates are appropriate and can be implemented falls under the purview of the Ontario Energy Board, and will not be assessed as part of the application.